CloudLabsAI-Azure/Cloud-Native-Application/labguide/create-Docker-images-for-application.md

    >**Note**: In the command prompt, type **yes** and press **Enter** for `Are you sure you want to continue connecting (yes/no/[fingerprint])?`

-1. Once the ssh is getting connected to the VM, please enter the VM password given below:
+1. Once the SSH is connected to the VM, please enter the VM password given below:

     * Password: **<inject key="Build Agent VM Password" enableCopy="true" />**

      ![](media/ex1-connecttolinuxvm.png "open cmd")

-     >**Note**: Please note that while typing the password you won’t be able to see it due to security concerns.
+     >**Note**: Please note that while typing the password, you won’t be able to see it due to security concerns.

-1. Once the VM is connected, run the below command to clone the GitHub repository that we are going to use for the lab.
+1. Once the VM is connected, run the following command to clone the GitHub repository that we are going to use for the lab.

     ```
     git clone https://github.com/CloudLabsAI-Azure/Cloud-Native-Application